 - Interstitials– closely related to pop-ups, these ads are displayed to users during transitions in the app.
 Such ads are less intrusive and offer decent interaction with the users in your app.

-The important thing to remember is that advertising is not the only strategy you should be depending on for monetizing your app, as it takes a substantial amount of regular users to create sizable income.
+The important thing to remember is that advertising is not the only strategy you should depend on when monetizing your app.
+That’s because it takes a substantial amount of regular users to create sizable income.

 4. Referral Marketing